cdikoko/Portfolio/README.md

 difficult than writing the code myself.
 That is where I struggled the most in this project; understanding my partners mind and the intentions behind his logic.

+##Acknowledgements
+Austin Anderson is co-creator of this Tic Tac Toe project.